wwwdavid34/ckan/doc/contributing/frontend/template-tutorial.rst

 Secondary Content
 -----------------

-Secondary content usually compromises of reusable modules which are pulled in as snippets.
+Secondary content usually comprises of reusable modules which are pulled in as snippets.
 Snippets are also very useful for keeping the templates clean and allowing theme extensions to override them.